kcleal/dysgu/README.rst

 dysgu-SV
 ========

-dysgu (pronounced *duss-key*) is a set of command line tools, and API, for calling structural variants using paired-end or long read sequencing data.
+dysgu (pronounced *duss-key*) is a set of command line tools and python-API, for calling structural variants using paired-end or long read sequencing data.